GriffithUniLibrary/research-data-management/content/2- Starting your RDM plan.md

 ---
 Use this module to assist with the **Data collection-creation** and **Data organisation** sections in your data management plan.

-Data management planning templates are available for download [here](https://www.griffith.edu.au/__data/assets/word_doc/0024/1235256/20210107-Data-management-plan-template-and-examples.docx) or directly from our library data management page [here](https://www.griffith.edu.au/library/research-publishing/working-with-data/manage-and-plan), the plans are linked at the base of the page.
+ Data management planning templates are available for download [here](https://www.griffith.edu.au/__data/assets/word_doc/0024/1235256/20210107-Data-management-plan-template-and-examples.docx) or directly from our library data management page [here](https://www.griffith.edu.au/library/research-publishing/working-with-data/manage-and-plan), the plans also are linked at the base of the page.
 ---